manticoresoftware/openapi/out/manticore-ruby/README.md

 # openapi_client

-OpenapiClient - the Ruby gem for the Manticore Search API
+OpenapiClient - the Ruby gem for the Manticore Search Client

-This is the API for Manticore Search HTTP protocol.
+Please note that this client is experimental.
 For full documentation of the API methods consult https://manual.manticoresearch.com/.